aassilva/aassilva/README.md

 ### Hi there 👋

+I am Antonio Silva

+- a focused on edge computing.
+- a scientist engineer with experience in embedded systems.
+- I am available in Portuguese, and English.

 <!--
 **aassilva/aassilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.